HerbalThink-TCM Herbalists' Bootcamp

 To activate the Test option, which gives you trial access to approximately 15% of the course material, including all introductory information required for completing RMHI's admissions aptitude test, you will first need to complete this tutorial.
 If you intend to apply for admission or would like to become a member of the V123 brainstorming network, you must complete all the tutorials in this series.

 It is important to follow the installation instructions exactly see the 'HowToInstall' document link on the page where you originally downloaded the software.

+The files that are highlighted above in green are the application files that you will be running.
 To run HerbalThink-TCM, double-click on one of the following files, whichever is appropriate for your operating system:

 The first time you run it, your system software validation feature may respond by saying the software is "untrusted" (which means it is not certified by either Apple or Microsoft).
 We thoroughly check our software for viruses, etc., before each release.
 To run, you must specify that you allow our software to run, and the procedure for this differs on the Mac and on Windows.
 It may be as simple as selecting some option like "Run anyway", or you may need to go into your System Preferences to specifically add HERBALTHINKTCM to your permitted list of allowed software.
 Refer to your operating system instructions for how to do this.